 When all is going well for your game, it’s difficult to remind yourself to stop and look at the negative experiences players are having but it’s important to do so.
-If something is causing a negative player experience, leaving it unattended to can lead to it becoming a major issue in the future.
+If something is causing a negative player experience, leaving it unattended can lead to it becoming a major issue in the future.

-This is where Player XP can help, with its dynamic dashboard, it’s extremely easy and quick to identify the negatives, as well as the positives.
+This is where Player XP can help.
+With its dynamic dashboard, it’s extremely easy and quick to identify the negatives, as well as the positives.
 This article explores how Player XP can help you find the bad player experiences within large volumes of positive community discussion.

 For this article, we’re going to be looking into Civilisation 6, a hugely popular game with a very positive and active community.
 It’s a game that mirrors a lot of our client’s games, live games that release frequent updates to a dedicated and loyal player base.
 Finding faults within their game is difficult, quantifying and prioritising them is even harder…

-Using Player XP As A Feed
+Using Player XP As A Feed for Community Data

 Checking Against Other Issues